 A Preliminary Ecological Appraisal (PEA) will help identify any potential newt habitats.
 Alternatively, a Habitat Suitability Index (HSI) assessment of water-bodies within and close to the proposed development area can also be used.
 Local planning authorities will likely ask for a survey if there are ponds on site or in close proximity to the development.

-If suitable habitat is found during the assessment, the next step is determining whether GCN are actually present or likely to be absent within the area(s) to be impacted.
+If a suitable habitat for great crested newt is discovered, the next step is determining whether great crested newts are actually present or likely to be absent.

 Learn more about our eDNA testing capabilities.

-ADAS has ecological consultants experienced in providing pragmatic, commercially aware mitigation solutions for GCN and other species.
+ADAS has ecological consultants can provide pragmatic, commercially aware mitigation solutions for protected species.

-If you would like more information on GCN surveying or mitigation, please do not hesitate to contact James Simpson.
+If you would like more information on great crested newts, please do not hesitate to contact Joanna Graham email@example.com.